DaveParillo/cisc192-reader/src/chapter12/the_equals_function.rst

    }

 .. tb-choice::
-   :name: c192_equals_function_1
+   :name: equals_function_1

+   How can we compare two ``Card`` objects?

    - [ ] Directly, using the build in == operator.

      Incorrect!
-We have to create our own method to compare two playing_card objects, the == operator won't work.
+We have to create our own method to compare two Card objects, the == operator won't work.
    - [ ] Compare their ranks and suits separately using the == operator.
 If either comparison is true, then they are equal.

      Incorrect!
 This would return true if two cards have the same rank, but different suits OR the same suit, but different ranks.